Earlier this month, we shared a post about I.V. Vitamin/Mineral therapy. If you haven’t read it yet, you can check it out HERE.

 Although menstrual cramps don’t technically count as PMS (they are their own thing – dysmenorrhea) – they often get lumped in when we talk about PMS.

 Lots, actually!
-PMS is a condition where there is some evidence around the role of specific nutrients to treat it.
-Let’s talk about the nutrients commonly found in a vitamin mineral I.V. and how they can help PMS.
+PMS is a condition where there is some evidence of the role of specific nutrients in treating it.
+Let’s talk about the nutrients commonly found in a vitamin-mineral I.V. and how they can help PMS.

 Magnesium

-Magnesium is a mineral that is important for a wide variety of functions in our body, including muscle function and mood regulation.
-Magnesium has been shown to be effective at helping reduce mood symptoms and painful cramping associated with PMS.
-In addition, magnesium could help prevent menstrual migraines.
+Magnesium is a mineral that is important for a wide variety of processes in our body, including muscle function and energy metabolism.
+Magnesium's ability to support muscle function may be helpful in reducing the painful cramping associated with PMS.

 Calcium